-If your group has a default account, up to 16 jobs are allowed in the queue, running on a total of 32 nodes at a time for 48 hours per job on the GPC cluster; and for those who have also applied to use the more specialized TCS resource, up to 8 jobs in the queue running on a total of 2 nodes at a time, again with a 48 hour wall-clock limit per job.
+If your group has a default account, up to 32 nodes at a time for 48 hours per job on the GPC cluster are allowed to be queued.
+This is a total limit, e.g., you could request 64 nodes for 24 hours.
+For those who have also applied to use the more specialized TCS resource, up to 8 jobs are allowed in the queue running on a total of 2 nodes at a time, again with a 48 hour wall-clock limit per job.